 When you hit the gas to merge onto a freeway, you need to be able to trust your car’s engine is up to the challenge.
 Similarly, when managing WordPress for large-scale sites, you need to know your system can handle the traffic and data.

 No one wants their car to die in the middle of the fast lane.
 You also don’t want your website to crash under the weight of Black Friday shopping or a viral blog post.

 Just like using premium gas and doing routine maintenance can optimize your car for peak performance, you can do things to prepare your website for speed and scalability.

 When managing WordPress for large-scale sites, you need to know:

 - Potential limits and issues

 Is WordPress Scalable?

 WordPress is extremely scalable, but not all WordPress sites are scalable.
 Confused?
 Let’s dig in.

 The WordPress codebase powers some of the largest websites on the internet, so yes, it’s scalable.
 But unless you’ve done the work to make your site scalable, you could run into issues.
+Make sure you choose a host with scalable and custom WordPress hosting plans.
 Back to our car example, professional race cars are specially engineered to handle the demands of racing.
 You wouldn’t race in the Daytona 500 with a used Toyota Prius.